melvincarvalho/solid-notes/faq.md

 I've run solid on a phone before.
 But a server has the advantage of being always online, so you dont miss stuff.

+You can use solid apps on someone else’s server of course, like solid.community..
+You can a server on localhost.
+With aborwser extension ou can use it in file:// space in principle… we did that in earlier projects \(timbl\)

 ####